 Every now and then, things get away from us and we need to step back and reflect on those moments and outcomes of the past that didn’t play out exactly as we’d hoped, to regroup and set new goals.
 Sometimes it’s gaining a bunch of weight after an injury or a life event.
 Sometimes it’s just life getting in the way and waking up one day and knowing things have to change.
 For some people, these could be weight goals, for others they could be competition or milestones focussed, and for others they could be avoid avoiding negative behaviours or habits.

 For most, achieving our goals will rely upon creating patterns of behaviour which are new, and will be initially uncomfortable.
-It’s hard for everyone / that’s Shubha 6 months after a goal is set, 80% of people who set goals will have abandoned them.
+It’s hard for everyone and the reality is that 6 months after a goal is set, 80% of people who set goals will have abandoned them.

 Being older means we tend to take our commitments more seriously than most, but staying on target and keeping momentum in the creation of new behaviours is tough for anyone.
 So we thought we might take some time to break open some tools to help.
 To do that, we need to speak about a few things; mainly intention, action, and the creation of character.